 Improve Your Emotional Intelligence Through Training and Practice

 There’s a common adage that you should put your oxygen mask on first before helping others.
-Even if emotional intelligence doesn’t come naturally to you, there are simple ways to build it into your life.
+There are simple ways to build emotional intelligence into your life.
 The Muse even created a flowchart to measure your emotional intelligence and discover the benefits of cultivating it.

 Start by practicing self-awareness, noticing your emotions and how you regulate them in the workplace.
 You can follow exercises like those TED Ideas shares for how to build more empathy.
 Or delve into Career Contessa’s guide to empathy at work.

-Then, express curiosity in your employees’ lives.
+Then, express curiosity about your employees’ lives.
 Take the time to know how they’re doing and offer your support if they’re going through challenges.
-By practicing active listening and taking note of a team member’s body language via video chat, you can gain a fuller understanding of the circumstances and stressors that are affecting their work.
+By practicing active listening and taking note of a team member’s body language, you can gain a fuller understanding of the circumstances and stressors that are affecting their work.